 We want you and your organization to succeed and we’re so sure that the Plan to Excel Model™ will accelerate your organization to new heights that we will give you an electronic copy of the new edition of Planning to Excel: Strategic Planning That Works if you request a free telephone consult.
 Send your request using the form below.
 As soon as we set up a time, you’ll receive the file.
 The consult and book are completely free and you’re under no obligation to go any further, but we believe you’ll want this for your company.

 Before our initial consult, read the book and jot down some notes about your vision for your company or team and its mission.
 Then, after the initial consult, we’ll schedule a week to create your strategic plan.

 Only a week?
 That’s right.
-It’s a very intense 4-5 days requiring you and your leadership team to dedicate your time and do some preliminary work.
-Experience has proven that one of the reasons strategic planning fails is that the process is carried on for too long and is overcome by other events that become a priority.
+It’s an intense 4-5 days requiring you and your leadership team to dedicate your time and do some preliminary work.
+Experience has proven that one of the reasons strategic planning fails is a process that is too long and is overcome by other events that become a priority.
 By using such an intense schedule, we can quickly build momentum and complete the plan before that happens.

 The Daedalus Group Peyton, Colorado and Albuquerque, New Mexico